crontab/RollingView/README.md

 The rest of the public methods and properties are documented in the source file [RollingView.swift](https://github.com/crontab/RollingView/blob/master/RollingView/RollingView.swift) .

-Take a look at the demo app (load RollingVIew.xcodeproj) to have a better idea on how this works.
+Take a look at the demo app (load RollingView.xcodeproj) to have a better idea on how this works.

 ---
 *Author: Hovik Melikyan*